markwragg/markwragg.github.io/_posts/2024-02-08-Perform-currency-conversion-with-PowerShell.md

 - currency
 ---

-I've recently been working on a PowerShell module for exploring Azure costs (which I plan to blog about soon) and while doing so added some functionality to allow the costs to be converted between different currencies.
+I've recently been working on a [PowerShell module for exploring Azure costs](https://wragg.io/monitor-and-manage-your-azure-cloud-costs-with-powershell/) and while doing so added some functionality to allow the costs to be converted between different currencies.
 It occurred to me that this functionality would be useful as a module of its own, and when I searched around I didn't find too many recent examples for the same.
 As such I've now developed and published a module in the PowerShell Gallery and on GitHub called [CurrencyConverter](https://github.com/markwragg/PowerShell-CurrencyConverter/tree/main).

 > https://github.com/markwragg/PowerShell-CurrencyConverter/